 B: The single strand picked up from Step 2

-Repeat Steps 1-3 for the desired number of stitches, counting the slipknot for an odd number of stitches, and omitting the slipknot for an even number of stitches.
+Repeat Steps 1-3 for the desired number of stitches.
+When counting stitches, treat the loops as 2 stitches for an even number of stitches, and treat them as 1 stitch for an odd number of stitches.